atsaloli/cf-health-check/cf-health-check.md

 -	(Do) Are new policy items labeled uniquely for tracking?
 -	(Do) Do you test prior to releasing to production environment?
 -	(Do) Do you test in the production environment on a small number of machines whenever possible?
--	(Do) Do you maintain your policy set's revision number (preferably integrated with your VCS) in body common control using the “version” attribute to make it easily visible which hosts have old policies?
+-	(Do) Do you maintain your policy set's revision number (preferably integrated with your VCS) in body common control using the "version" attribute to make it easily visible which hosts have old policies?
--	(Do) Do you have a “default_repository” defined in case you have to examine history of changes to files managed by CFEngine?
+-	(Do) Do you have a "default_repository" defined in case you have to examine history of changes to files managed by CFEngine?
 -	(Do) Do you delegate responsibility if appropriate in your organization?
 Do you vet and agglomerate policy from different sources?

 ## Section II